Swift TOO API

 In addition the Swift TOO API performs several other useful tasks, related to TOO tasks.

 It provides an interface that allows both long and short term visibility of targets to be predicted.
 This enables the accurate coordination of observations, as well as checking if a target is visible to Swift before submitting a TOO.
 Long term visibility calculations calculate a target's visibility on an essentially day-to-day basis, considering Swift's Sun, Moon and Orbit Pole constraints.
-The short term visibility calculates (for a maximum 20 day period), high fidelity visibility windows, including the orbital Earth occulations.
+The short term visibility calculates (for a maximum 20 day period), high fidelity visibility windows, including the orbital Earth occultations.
 Using this you can predict exactly when a target may be observed by Swift to minute resolution.

 Finally the TOO API provides the ability to query which targets Swift has previously observed.
 Utilizing this, you are able to request lists of observations, filtered by coordinate, time period, target ID or Observation ID, so you can not only see what Swift has already observed, you can also track the progress of your TOO request.